OpenTSDB/tcollector/uagent/README.md

 uagent.py - The update agent that will download updates (of cloudwiz agent or update agent itself)
-            and apply them to the local installation uagent.conf - Configuration file for the uagent.py. daemon.py - Run this if you want to run update agent in a long running loop. calc_checksum.py - Script that will calculate the checksum of a file. download_file.py - Download a file from server (whose pub cert must be located at gnupg-home/server-certs.pem)
+            and apply them to the local installation uagent.conf - Configuration file for the uagent.py.
+This file should always be placed under the same floder as that of uagent.py daemon.py - Run this if you want to run update agent in a long running loop. calc_checksum.py - Script that will calculate the checksum of a file. download_file.py - Download a file from server (whose pub cert must be located at gnupg-home/server-certs.pem)